aldryn/aldryn-boilerplate-bootstrap3/docs/structure/private.rst

     **Multisite Setup**

-    Let's assume you create one styleguide sharing different marketing websites or applications, your structure might look something like:
+    Let's assume you create one style guide sharing different marketing websites or applications, your structure might look something like:

 .. code-block:: text